-Year II COACHING AND OFFICIATING OF ATHLETICS-FIELD Credits 3 Semester er IV EVENTS Course Code SOE PES 010425 C0143 Learning Outcomes At the end of the course, the students will be able to: Demonstrate advance skills and techniques of field events.
-Mentor, officiate and perform various duties of field events in At Prepare the advance coaching lesson plans for field events. hletics.
-General out-line of the contents of Coaching and Officiating of Athle etics- Field Event s Course Content The students of M.P.E.S. - IV Semester need to develop sports theory a on selected above discipline.
+Year II COACHING AND OFFICIATING OF ATHLETICS-FIELD Credits 3 Semester IV EVENTS Course Code SOE PES 030425 C0143 Learning Outcomes 5 At the end of the course, the students will be able to: • Demonstrate advance skills and techniques of field events. • Mentor, officiate and perform various duties of field events in A • Prepare the advance coaching lesson plans for field events. thletics.
+General out-line of the contents of Coaching and Officiating of Athl etics- Field Event s The students of M.P.Ed. - IV Semester need to develop sports theory a on selected above discipline.
 In view of this, the students shall be proviselected discipline.
-The duration of the lesson to be conducted by these sidepending on the class time they are going to handle at school and college. ided with advance mechanism of officiating in Each student teacher is expected to take at least five lessons during the be supervised by the faculty members and experts who would discuss that and guide them for the future.
-In these officiating lessons, the duration lesson covered progressively. he merits and dem erits of the concerned lesson
+The duration of the lesson to be conducted by these students on the class time they are going to handle at school and college. rided with advance mechanism of officiating in Each student teacher is expected to take at least five lessons during the course of the fourth semester.
+The le be supervised by the faculty members and experts who would discuss the merits and demerits of the concern and guide them for the future.
+In these officiating lessons, the duration should slowly increase and all the plesson covered progressively. erits of the concerned lesson

-Year II ADVANCE TEACHING, COACHING AND OFFICIATING OF Credits 3 Semester IV Course Code SOE PES 010426 C0143 Learning Outcomes At the end of the course, the students will be able to: Illustrate and interpret the rules and regulations of the two games.
+Year II ADVANCE TEACHING, COACHING AND OFFICIATING OF Credits 3 Semester IV THE GAMES-II Course Code SOE PES 030426 C0143 Learning Outcomes At the end of the course, the students will be able to: Illustrate and interpret the rules and regulations of the two games.
 Mentor, officiate and perform other duties for the two games.
-Prepare the coaching lesson plan and design the coaching sched Course Content General out-line of the contents of Advance Teaching, Coaching and The students of M.P.E.S - IV Semester need to develop sports theory are selected above discipline.
-In view of this, the students shall be provided viscipline.
+Prepare the coaching lesson plan and design the coaching schedule.
+Trepare the coaching lesson plan and design the coaching sched uic.
+General out-line of the contents of Advance Teaching, Coaching an d Officiating of the Games and Sports Course Content The students of M.P.Ed. - IV Semester need to develop sports theory are selected above discipline.
+In view of this, the students shall be provided with discipline.
 The duration of the lesson to be conducted by these students so on the class time they are going to handle at school and college level.
 Each student teacher is expected to take at least five lessons during supervised by the faculty members and experts who would discuss the guide them for the future.
-In these lessons, the duration should slowly progressively.
-Note: The Students shall be encouraged to opt for the same games as nd skill proficience with advance mechall be in the range the course of the merits and deme ey in taking officiating lesson on chanism of officiating in selected ge of 30 to 40 minutes depending the semester.
-The lessons will be rits of the concerned lesson and the parts of the lesson covered
+In these lessons, the duration should slowly progressively. with advance mechall be in the rangethe course of the merits and demendent increase and all chanism of officiating in selected ge of 30 to 40 minutes depending e semester.
+The lessons will be rits of the concerned lesson and the parts of the lesson covered Note: The Students shall be encouraged to opt for the same games as opted in the third semester. hird semester.